radiusxyz/bolt/CONTRIBUTING.md

    Fix bugs, improve performance, or add new features by submitting a pull request.

 3. **Resolving Issues**
-   If you're interested in resolving an issue, please comment on the issue to let us know you're working on it.
+   If you're interested in resolving an issue, please comment on the issue to let us know you want to work on it and outline a plan for tackling it.
 A good place to start looking for work is issues labeled with [good first issue](https://github.com/chainbound/bolt/issues?q=is%3Aissue%20state%3Aopen%20label%3AD-good-first-issue).

 ---